Tachytaenius/tachy-guns/readme.md

 You can make your own content packs that rely on the core mod through custom raw tokens, if, say the 1945 content pack's "magazine-fed pistols" etc. are too general for you and you want something more specific.

+The version that was last released is 0.0.0.
-The current version subject to development is 0.0.0, for Dwarf Fortress version 0.50.10 (as seen with the numbers extracted from DFHack's version-getting function).
+The Dwarf Fortress version this mod is currently for is 0.50.10 (as seen with the numbers extracted from DFHack's version-getting function).

 Information about how to handle versions, releases, and the changelog is at the end of this file.